Menu

 Last update date April 1, 2024

-Everything on Earth is made of chemical substances.
-Both natural and human-made products are chemical substances.
+Everything on earth is made of chemical substances.
+Both natural and human-made are chemical substances.

-On the other hand, incorrect use may have a negative effect on humans, animals and plants.
+On the other hand, there are things that can have a bad effect on humans, animals and plants if used incorrectly.

-The possibility that chemical substances released in the environment, such as air, rivers, and the sea may have a negative effect on humans, animals and plants is called the "environmental risk" of chemical substances.
+Chemical substances released in the environment, such as air, rivers, and seas, may have a negative effect on humans, animals and plants, and is called the "environmental risk" of chemical substances.

-Here are some of the things we want to keep in mind when using products that use chemical substances.
+This section introduces what each of us wants to keep in mind when using products that use chemical substances.

 Use in an appropriate amount

-Protect the usage amount displayed on the product.
+Follow the usage shown on the product.
 It does not use more than necessary, reduces the amount taken into the body and reduces emissions into the environment.

 Provide sufficient ventilation

-When using paint or insecticide indoors, ventilate and reduce the amount taken into your body.
+When using paints and insecticide indoors, ventilate and reduce the amount taken into the body.

 Use it properly

-Read the product label carefully and follow the precautions when using it.
-For example, products that have the label "Dangerous to Mix" may generate highly harmful chemicals if used incorrectly, but by observing the precautions in use, you can prevent them from occurring.
+Read the product label carefully and follow the precautions for use.
+For example, a product with the label "Don't mix dangerous" may cause highly harmful chemicals if used incorrectly, but it can be prevented by observing precautions.

-Please give consideration to the surroundings (a scent of softening agents, etc.)
+Please give consideration to the surroundings (about the scent of softener, etc.)

 Related links